 • Auto-follow everyone who follows you (software like SocialOomph can do this)

 • Have occasional posts that ask your followers a question, such as which speaker or city location is of the most interest

 • Use specials or contests to encourage people to follow you (such as a drawing at the conference)

 Your use of Twitter does not end when the conference starts.
 In fact, during and after the conference is the perfect time to further build your brand.
-Our next article in this series will explore how to effectively use Twitter onsite and afterwards.
+Our next article in this series will explore how to effectively use Twitter onsite and afterward.